F0lak/dm_open_ref/ref/proc/walk_rand.md

 +   walk_rand(Ref,Lag=0,Speed=0)
 <!-- -->
 **Args:**
-+   Ref+ A mob or obj.
++   Ref: A mob or obj.
-+   Lag+ Delay in world ticks between movement.
++   Lag: Delay in world ticks between movement.
-+   Speed+ Speed to move, in pixels.
++   Speed: Speed to move, in pixels.
 0 uses Ref.step_size.

 Moves Ref randomly.
 Each step will be preceded by Lag time of